The School of Mutants (SN/MR/FR)

 instagram.com/theschoolofmutants

-Initiated in Dakar in 2018 by Senegalese-Mauritanian artist and filmmaker Hamedine Kane and French artist, environmental engineer, and curator Stéphane Verlet-Bottéro, The School of Mutants is a nomadic collaborative art and research platform that involves artists, craftspeople, activists, theorists, and curators.
+A nomadic collaborative art and research platform that involves artists, craftspeople, activists, theorists, and curators, The School of Mutants was Initiated in Dakar in 2018 by Hamedine Kane and Stéphane Verlet Bottéro, and now includes Horacio Cadzco, Diane Cescutti, Lou Mo, Cromix Onana, Valérie Osouf and Boris Raux.
 Begun as an inquiry into the role of universities, public school projects, and academic utopia in post-independence Senegal and West Africa, The School of Mutants mobilizes spaces for the non-hierarchical production, transmission, and pluralization of knowledge.
 Through the production of video works, publications, exhibitions, assemblies, and training courses, The School of Mutants addresses the socio-cultural, ecological, and aesthetic mutations of reality.
 The project links the legacy of the short-lived Université des Mutants, founded in Senegal in 1977, to other utopias of the decade, as well as to literary and theoretical reflections on the epistemologies of mutation.
 The School of Mutants offers to collectively deconstruct and reconstruct the seminal ideologies of the teaching experiments that contributed to shifting paradigms and refocusing discourses on the African continent.

 In addition to numerous presentations in Dakar, recent works by The School of Mutants have been shown at the Berlin Biennale (2022), the Centre Pompidou in Metz (2021), Sheffield DocFest (2021), the Taipei Biennale (2020), and the Oslo Architecture Triennial (2019).